 Taylor sees the opportunity, instead, in taking advantage of Australia’s new open banking regime and artificial intelligence (AI) to help customers.

 “It has always been about asking how can we help people better manage their money and live financially healthier,” he said.
 “We’ll input all this data, train up the AI system to make your money work for you.”

 “We have built that underlying platform and the next stage of that is for us to introduce wealth management into that and invest that money for you.
 And that’s what’s coming in the next six months.”

 What is Douugh?

-Douugh is a purpose-led fintech company, taking a proprietary artificial intelligence (AI) first approach to disrupting the business model of banking, helping customers live financially healthier.
-It operates a subscription based financial wellness platform, which helps customers spend wisely, save more and build wealth via a smart bank account and Mastercard debit card.
+Douugh is an Australian purpose-led fintech startup, taking a proprietary artificial intelligence (AI) first approach to disrupting the business model of banking, helping customers live financially healthier.
+It operates a subscription-based financial wellness platform, which helps customers spend wisely, save more and build wealth via a smart bank account and Mastercard debit card.

 Douugh is not a licenced bank, therefore it is not forced into operating a traditional balance sheet model which is typically reliant on competing on price through the offering of traditional deposit and lending products such as credit cards, personal loans and mortgages.
 Instead, the company operates as a software and services business, charging end consumers fixed and variable fees.

 Just a handful of wholesale investors were able to get in early for Douugh’s private round in 2019, where the company raised $130,000.
 This year, our limited IPO allocation of $750K filled in just a few hours with 75 lucky investors getting in early, reflecting the high demand to back this Aussie fintech trying to change the way we bank.